filips123/PWAsForFirefox/README.md

 ## Usage

+**TLDR**: Install [the browser extension](https://addons.mozilla.org/firefox/addon/firefoxpwa/) and follow in-browser installation instructions.
+Check [the repository wiki](https://github.com/filips123/FirefoxPWA/wiki) for simple usage instructions.

-See the READMEs of the native and extension part for more details and instructions how to install them:
+For detailed and more technical documentation how to set up, use and develop the project, see the READMEs of the native and extension part:

 * [Native](native/README.md)
 * [Extension](extension/README.md)